hellflame/argparse/README.md

 #### 10. Argument Action √

-Argument Action allows you to anything with the argument when there is a match, this enables infinite possibility when parsing arguments
+Argument Action allows you to anything with the argument when there is a match, this enables infinite possibility when parsing arguments, [eg](examples/any-type-action/main.go)

 ```go
 p := NewParser("action", "test action", nil)